Central Minnesota District Tournament

 Absolutes & Intervention

 Procedural fairness is good.
 The AFF has to say "the topic is true" and the NEG has to say "the AFF has failed to prove the topic is true".
 I'll intervene against arguments outside those bounds (most critiques) at my discretion.
-I won't vote on theory but will consider other remedies.
+I will not vote on theory violations (like "conditionality bad") but will consider other remedies if proposed (like "reject the argument").

 Arguments that are repugnant, absurd, and/or grounded in philosophy are fair game if they relate to whether the AFF's advocacy is true (death good, overpopulation DA, libertarianism, "we're all going to die unless we immediately lob ICBMs at foreign people", moral skepticism, etc).